LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * Chaneg "New Game" and "Play" ANDREA
 * Different colors for the selecter: normal mode, grab mode LORIS --> SOLVED
 * Highligths non matchable sides LORIS -->SOLVED
+* Save and restore the "index" variable of Tutorial Manager.

 deadline 20